Jodi Brichan Jodi Brichan

 The Harder Signs to See

 Physical evidence is one thing.
-The subtler signs are the ones that require you to really pay attention and often matter more.
+The subtler signs — the ones that require you to really pay attention — often matter more.

 Social withdrawal.
-Your parent has always been social, and now they're declining invitations, not calling friends, staying home more.
+Your parent has always been social, and now they’re declining invitations, not calling friends, staying home more.
 Isolation accelerates cognitive decline and increases depression risk.
-It's not a personality shift, but a symptom worth exploring.
+It’s not a personality shift — it’s a symptom worth exploring.

 Increasing anxiety or confusion about logistics.
-Bills, appointments, home maintenance, insurance paperwork, airline tickets, and the stuff modern life generates are an enormous administrative load.
+Bills, appointments, home maintenance, insurance paperwork — modern life generates an enormous administrative load.
 When your parent starts expressing anxiety about things that used to feel routine, it often means the cognitive bandwidth required to manage it all is exceeding what they have available on their own.

 Changes in personal care.
 Shifts in hygiene, grooming, or appearance — especially in someone who has always taken pride in how they present themselves — are a meaningful signal.
 This isn’t about vanity.
 It’s often an indicator of depression, fatigue, or difficulty managing physical tasks that have become harder than they let on.